 The prize of $12,000 is for an original unpublished work of fiction on any theme, between 3000–5000 words in length.
 The prize is open to anyone normally resident in Australia.

-The prize will be awarded again in 2024.
+The David Harold Tribe Fiction Prize will be offered again 2024.